MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/apim/apim-network-topology-and-connectivity.md

 ---
-title: Enterprise-scale network topology and connectivity considerations for <<Token-LongName>>
+title: Network topology and connectivity considerations for <<Token-LongName>>
 description: <<Describe how this landing zone accelerator can improve network topology and connectivity of <<Token-Name>>.>>
 author: BrianBlanchard
 ms.author: brblanch